 Countdown timer (minutes only):

-If you want to move directly to the countdown timer while delivering a presentation, launch PowerPoint and open the countdown clock file.
-Next, copy the timer slides into your PowerPoint presentation.
-Make sure to keep the source formatting to maintain the appearance of the timer slides.
+If you want to move directly to the countdown timer while delivering a presentation, copy the countdown timer into your presentation:

 Follow these steps to create your own custom PowerPoint countdown timer to match your corporate template or branding or save time and download a countdown clock.